Roses are said to be the pinnacle of the floral kingdom.

 You can also dab the burn with cooled teabags.
 (Regular tea, green tea or chamomile)

 Be sure to drink a lot of water.
 Peppermint or chamomile tea are helpful too.
-Read my article on the benefits of sunshine.
+Read my article on the benefits of naked yoga and sunbathing.

 Does Rosehip Oil provide any sun protection benefits?